benboughton1/fixedge/README.md

 # fixedge
-Fixes paddock edge effect on single band raster data
+Fixes paddock edge effect on single band floating point raster tif data

+ndvi.tif is original NDVI and ndvi_fe.tif is after fixegde has run.
+You will need to view these files in QGIS or similar GIS software.

 Setup virtualenv